 So here it is, the obligatory birth experience post.
 I was induced at 38 weeks due to gestational diabetes, and I’m writing this on my 40th week.
 Happy due date.

-Anyway the nurses started me on Cervidil to ripen my cervix, since I really wasn’t all that dilated or effaced yet.
-At this point I realized how much of a sissy I was going to be during this labor process because the insertion hurt.
+The nurses started me on Cervidil to ripen my cervix since I really wasn’t all that dilated or effaced yet.
+At this point, I realized how much of a sissy I was going to be during this labor process because the insertion hurt.
 More than I expected.
 I don’t like pain.
-Anyway I was told to sleep so hubby and I watched some TV and then tried to get some sleep.
+I was told to sleep so hubby and I watched some TV and then tried to get some sleep.
 Poor guy slept on that little couch thing they have in the room.
 It wasn’t all that comfortable, but he was going to stay with me the entire time.
 Our doula also met us and hung out with us for a little while and made plans to show up the following morning when the show got started.
-Part way in the night I woke up due to some really bad back pain and asked for some of the lovely IV pain medication.
+Partway in the night I woke up due to some really bad back pain and asked for some of the lovely IV pain medication.
 I think it was Stadol.
 It made me dizzy and drunk, seriously.
 Then I was able to sleep.

-But, at 7:36pm Monday evening I finally succeeded in pushing the (not so) little guy out.
-He weighed 8 pounds 1.3 ounces, and was 20.5 inches long.
+But, at 7:36 pm Monday evening I finally succeeded in pushing the (not so) little guy out.
+He weighed 8 pounds 1.3 ounces and was 20.5 inches long.
 He tried coming out sunny side up so that’s what caused me all the back pain.
 Hubby said the doc grabbed his head and turned him as he was coming out to get him facing the right way, and then pulled him out of me.
-His first words to our son was “welcome to Texas” hehe 🙂 Hubby said he got pretty freaked out when the doc grabbed the baby’s head and turned him like that.
+His first words to our son were “welcome to Texas” hehe 🙂 Hubby said he got pretty freaked out when the doc grabbed the baby’s head and turned him like that.

 I guess the part my readers are now wondering about is: what did we name him?
 Well, we decided on Henry “Hank”.
 I think it fits him quite well.
 The next thing I’m sure people are wondering is “where are the photos?”
 Well, I’ve decided to do my best not to publicly display photos of my child.
 I am posting them on my personal Facebook profile, but the privacy settings are friends-only and I’m not sharing the photos on my public Instagram or Twitter accounts.
 I might share a few here that aren’t as obvious, but I’m going to do my best to protect him and not plaster him all over the web without his consent.